synclerd/package-starter/Readme.md

 ### Available variables

-This is the list of all variable that can be added.
+This is the list of all variable that can be added with examples.

-* title: Movie ABC
+* title - Movie ABC, Show ABC
-* titleFirstLetter: S
+* titleFirstLetter - M
-* imdbId
+* imdbId - tt00..... (movie/episode/season id)
+* tmdbId - 0000 (movie/episode/season id)
+* tvdbId - 0000 (movie/episode/season id)
+* traktId - 0000 (movie/episode/season id)
+* showImdbId - tt00..... (show id)
+* showTmdbId - 0000 (show id)
+* showTvdbId - 0000 (show id)
+* showTraktId - 0000 (show id)
-* year
+* year 2020 (movie/episode/season year)
-* episodeCode (i.e. s02e06)
+* episodeCode - s02e06
+* seasonCode - s02
-* season (i.e. 02)
+* season - 2
-* episode (i.e. 06)
+* episode - 2
+* absoluteNumber - 1
 * query
 * Title variants for different languages can be found as well.
 By default "title" will be replaced by the original title.
-If you want the french title, use "title.fr"
+If you want the french title, use "title.fr" (This is not implemented yet, this message will be removed when it.)